RCass172/scented-candles/README.md

   - On registering or logging in, a user can go to their profile to update shipping details or see past orders.
   - An added nav menu item of "Sign Out" is now visible to users logged in to easily logout.

+- Review Section
+  - Along with the ability to see all reviews, logged in users are able to create, edit or delete their own reviews for basic CRUD functionality.

 ### **Admin User**

 Once logged in as an admin user all the above features are relevant plus: